iraytee-code/github-cli-application/readme.md

 This command:
 1. Prompts for GitHub username
 2. Requests a personal access token
-3. Validates the provided credentials
+3. Validate the provided credentials
 4. Securely saves the credentials for future sessions

 ### Logout